allenai/reframing/reframed_instructions/README.md

 ## subtask039_qasc_find_overlapping_words

 ```
 Generate an overlapping word between the given two sentences.
-When you find the overlapping words, they don't have to match exactly, e.g., "survival" and "survive" are valid overlapping words
+When you find the overlapping words, they don't have to match exactly, e.g., "survival" and "survive" are valid overlapping words.

 <<EXAMPLES>>